microsoft/Yams/Docs/Deploy_YAMS.md

       }
   ```

 You can create additional Worker Roles that inherit from this Worker Role.
+If you create multiple Worker Roles, you must override `IsSingleClusterDeployment` and set it to be `false` in each Worker Role.
+This will make the YAMS cluster id a concatenation of the Azure cloud service deployment id and the Worker Role name.

 YAMS relies on Azure blob storage to deploy applications.
 It uses the `dataConnectionString` provided in the `YamsConfig` to connect to the appropriate blob storage.